SENSUIKAN!

 27 October 1942:

-At 0638, 150 miles S of the Indispensable Reef (15-30S, 160-42E), the I-21's lookouts sight a "Colorado-class battleship".
+At 0638, 150 miles S of the Indispensable Reef (15-30S, 160-42E), I-21's lookouts sight a "Colorado-class battleship".
 Cdr Matsumura fires a spread of six torpedoes at 2-second intervals and one explosion is heard.
-One torpedo broaches as a result of the faulty steering and one explodes in the new battleship USS WASHINGTON's (BB-56) wake.
+One torpedo broaches as a result of the faulty steering and one explodes in new battleship USS WASHINGTON's (BB-56) wake.
 No damage is inflicted.
-The I-21 is then depth-charged by the escorting destroyers.
+I-21 is then depth-charged by the escorting destroyers.
 She dives to 230 feet and escapes at two knots speed.
 Cdr Matsumura later reports one hit on a Colorado-class battleship.
-During the attack, three torpedoes jam in the I-21's tubes and are extracted later.
+During the attack, three torpedoes jam in I-21's tubes and are extracted later.

 9 November 1942: